Boost Your Cash Flow: The Power of Receivables Factoring

 WHAT IS FACTORING

-Factoring, also known as invoice factoring/invoice discounting is a financing transaction for small and medium-sized businesses to meet short-term cash flow needs.
-Factoring services, via Factored invoices, can be financed by a business as soon they're invoiced, which means that companies don't have to wait until later when money might already be due by the invoice date within the process of factoring.
+Factoring, also known as invoice factoring/invoice discounting, is a financing transaction for small and medium-sized businesses to meet short-term cash flow needs.
+Factoring services, via Factored invoices, can be financed by a business as soon they're invoiced.
+This means that companies don't have to wait until later when money might already be due by the invoice date within the factoring process.

 WHO ARE THE 3 PARTIES IN A RECEIVABLE FACTORING FINANCE TRANSACTION

-The 3 parties involved in a factoring transaction are the company that wishes to finance their receivables under a factoring contract, the debt factoring company that purchases and financed the accounts receivables, and the end user customer who is obligated to pay the invoice.
-Companies using confidential a/r financing solutions, aka ' non notification' can choose to bill and collect their receivables.
+The three parties involved in a factoring transaction are the company that wishes to finance its receivables under a factoring contract, the debt factoring company that purchases and financed the accounts receivables, and the end user customer who is obligated to pay the invoice.
+Companies using confidential a/r financing solutions, aka 'non-notification,' can choose to bill and collect their receivables.

 WHAT IS SPOT FACTORING?